Spatial organization of biomass controls intrinsic permeability of porous systems: Introduction

 This study investigates and documents how biomass growth controls permeability of porous structures where fluid flow is driven by a constant pressure gradient.
-The latter scenario closely mirrors real-world settings where fluid movement across a porous landscape, such as a soil, is governed by pressure gradients, rather than flow rate.
+This scenario closely mirrors realistic natural settings, such as wet-soil environments, where hydraulic gradients (pressure drops) induce the fluids flow and, eventual, medium permeability dynamics alters flow and resources transport, while in other settings, e.g. industrial, pumps-imposed flow generates macroscopic hydraulic gradients that can change dynamically together with the host medium permeability resulting in biomass removal~\cite{kurz2022competition}.
 We designed and engineered a customized pressure control system that enables us to maintain a constant macroscopic pressure gradient by fully incorporating the effects of pressure loss in the connecting pipes (that depend on local flow conditions) and variations of fluid volume in the inlet and outlet reservoirs~\cite{jiao2024intrinsic}.
 While the pressure gradient across the porous medium remains fixed, fluid flow rate is continuously monitored using an analytical scale, thus enabling accurate assessment of the (macroscopic) permeability of the medium.
 We focus on the growth patterns of motile (flagellated) and non-motile (non-flagellated mutant strain) soil bacteria \textit{Pseudomonas putida} sp. inside a microfluidic circuit specifically designed to mimic a complex pore geometry, typical of several systems (such as natural soils or engineered industrial filters).
 The motility trait, allowing bacteria to actively navigate porous media and respond to environmental conditions, leads to distinct spatial distributions of the biomass compared to non-motile strains.
 While the overall biomass of the two strains attains the same carrying capacity, we document a significantly different reduction of about $78 \pm 7 \%$ and $94 \pm 4 \%$ of the initial overall permeability for motile and non-motile, respectively.
 We provide an interpretation of this remarkable result through a model that we specifically develop to embed the effect of spatial biomass growth on permeability changes. \\